flakzilla/cr2020-resistor-mod/README.md

-# Yamaha CR-2020 filter cap board resistor offboard riser
+# Yamaha CR-2020 dropper resistor offboard riser
 Riser board that relocates the NB+/- dropper resistors to a place where the heat can escape more easily.

 No gerbers for this one, a service like OSH Park can make it using just the KiCAD project.